solana-labs/solana/docs/src/developing/programming-model/runtime.md

 value.
 The default number of maximum units allows is intentionally kept large to avoid breaking existing client behavior.

+### Reduce transaction fees

+_Note: At the time of writing, transaction fees are still charged by the number of signatures but will eventually be calculated from requested compute unit cap._

-Most transactions won't require the maximum units so they can include a [``ComputeBudgetInstruction`](https://github.com/solana-labs/solana/blob/db32549c00a1b5370fcaf128981ad3323bbd9570/sdk/src/compute_budget.rs#L39) to lower the compute unit cap.
-Lower compute caps will be charged lower fees.
+Most transactions won't use the default number of compute units so they can include a [``ComputeBudgetInstruction`](https://github.com/solana-labs/solana/blob/db32549c00a1b5370fcaf128981ad3323bbd9570/sdk/src/compute_budget.rs#L39) to lower the compute unit cap. **Important: Lower compute caps will be charged lower fees.**

 Compute Budget instructions don't require any accounts and must lie in the first 3 instructions of a transaction otherwise they will be ignored.

-The `ComputeBudgetInstruction::request_units` function can be used to crate these instructions:
+The `ComputeBudgetInstruction::request_units` function can be used to create these instructions:

 ```rust